Information Package / Course Catalogue

 Week 8 - Theoretical

-Destruction of vegetation cover factors and human influences.
+Degradation factors of vegetation and human impacts (continued).

 Week 9 - Theoretical